jpfleury/gedit-markdown/README.md

 		``lorem lorem ````` lorem lorem``

-	Syntax highlighting in gedit supports code span highlighting with up to 2 backticks surrounding text.
+	Syntax highlighting in gedit supports up to two backticks.

-- Blockquote can contain block-level and inline Markdown elements, but gedit-markdown only highlights inline ones (emphasis, link, etc.).
+* Blockquotes can contain both inline and block elements, but only inline ones (e.g., emphasis, links) are highlighted.

-- A full context analysis can't be done (because line break can't be used in regex).
-Here are some consequences:
+* Full context analysis is not possible (regex can't span multiple lines).
+As a result:

-	- According to the Markdown syntax, to write several paragraphs in a list item, we have to indent each paragraph.
-Example:
+	* Multiple paragraphs in a list item must be indented.
+For example:

 			- Item A (paragraph 1).